 Do we need to incorporate as a non-profit or become a charity?

 When you are starting out, keep it simple and easy.
 Unless you are getting into significant fundraising or cash flow, there is no need to incorporate as a non-profit.

 Becoming a legal charity that can issue tax receipts for donations is very time-consuming and expensive.
-If you are considering doing fundraising for your park, there are far easier alternatives than becoming charitable (see the fundraising section)
+If you are considering doing fundraising for your park, there are far easier alternatives than becoming charitable.

 How do we reach out and work effectively with our community?